-The project represents a unique partnership between the Foundation, King County, Interagency Academy (Seattle Public Schools), the King County detention kitchen, and community volunteers.
+The project represents a unique partnership between the Bennett Foundation, King County, Interagency Academy (Seattle Public Schools), the King County Juvenile Detention, and community volunteers.
 The food in the garden will be planted, maintained, and harvested by students, and will be used in the kitchen to feed the very students who grew the food.

 By Doug Judge, Assistant Principal for Seattle Public Schools’ Interagency Academy